1. What is a CT scan? /CAT (CT) Scan definition

 - Metallic taste in the mouth, which usually lasts less than a minute or so.
 This can vary depending on the type of iodine used, the rate at which it is administered, and individual patient sensitivity.

 - Another mild reaction that can take place following the administration of iodine is itching over various parts of the body with hives (bumps on the skin).
 This reaction can last from several minutes to several hours after the injection.
-This type of reaction is usually treated with medication administered by the radiologist, nurse, technologist or other physician.
+This type of reaction is usually treated with medication administered by the radiologist, nurse, technologist or another physician.

 17. When should I avoid a CT scan?